grace-rono/alx-system_engineering-devops/0x01-shell_permissions/README.md

-List of all gourps user is part of
+Effective username of current user